rancilhac/optiRADCT/README.md

 -r | --ref : can be used to specify a reference tree in newick format to compare the RAxML trees to (using topological distances).
 Used only if -p is specified.

--h | --help : prints a help message and exits.`
+-h | --help : prints a help message and exits.

-This script will perform all assemblies and internaly execute harvest_stats.sh and 2_plot_iCT_stats.R, providing summary graphs in a pdf.
+This script will execute ipyrad's steps 1-3 for each of the iCTs specified with -i.
+If -b is specified, it will then finish each ipyrad run (i.e., run steps 4-7) with the standardized bCT.
+Assembly metrics for the clusters and loci are harvested internaly with harvest_stats.sh and plots are produced.
+The assembly metrics are saved in the directory ``stats_iCT``, and plots vizualizing the different metrics can be found in ``stats_iCT/iCT_plots.pdf``.
+Finally, if -p if specified, a directory ``trees_iCT`` is created, containing the assemblies concatenation matrices in phylip format, the RAxML trees and plots showing changes in branch length and bootstrap support in `` ``.

 **2) optimization of the between-samples Clustering Threshold (3_run_bCT.sh)**